dykderrick/FitPal/README.md

 ## TODO List
 - [x] ~~Hello World~~
+- [ ] iOS and companion Apple Watch app demo
+  - [ ] deadline before Sunday!
+  - [ ] Totally built with SwiftUI.
+  - [ ] On Apple Watch, call HealthKit to get HeartRate, energy burned data.
+Communicate with iOS app.
+  - [ ] On iOS app, present data with simple labels.
+  - [ ] Also embed a button on Apple Watch app.
+When user cicks it, the Apple Watch would call ```playHaptic()``` (maybe other APIs..) to notify with a haptic vibration.
 - [ ] two Apple Watches
 - [ ] iOS frontend design
 - [ ] watchOS frontend design